 Grammarly Review: The Features with Each Version

-As someone who has used Grammarly’s free program for a few years while building a freelance writing business, I can confidently say that if you’re not using it, that’s a mistake.
+As someone who has used Grammarly’s free program for a few years while building a freelance writing business, I can confidently say that if you’re not using it, you’re making a mistake.

 But there may be features you need that aren’t available with the free or even premium versions.